COLOUR AND PATTERN CHARTS

 Shimmering effects either affect the structure of the fur or are due to white or translucent tipping of the hairs.
 Effects seen to date are grizzle (in Chausies), silver tipping (in Korat and Russian Blue) and Satin (in Tennessee Rex).
 Sparkling effects are also found in the Bengal.

-This gene has not yet been seen in cats, but in dogs it is an allele (alternative gene) at the agouti locus.
+This gene has not yet been seen in cats, but in dogs it is an allele (alternative gene) at the agouti locus, while in rabbits it is a combination of agouti and extension genes.
 This chart is a suggestion of how colour-and-tan cats would look if the mutation occurred.
-Theoretically it could be combined white spotting, colourpointing and silver/golden series.
+Theoretically it could be combined with white spotting, colourpointing and silver/golden series.
 The possibility of tabby-and-tan patterns would depend on how the tan gene, if it occurred in cats, interacted with existing genes.

 Some colours and patterns have been imported from a wildcat ancestor.
 Some of these have already been detailed e.g. charcoal pattern Bengals, grizzle pattern Chausies and the rosetted and marble/clouded pattern seen in several hybrids breeds.
 The following are 2 novel patterns derived from wildcat x domestic cat crosses.
 The Rusty Spotted Cat hybrid illustration is based on descriptions of purported hybrids.
 The Sand Cat hybrid illustration is based on photographs of F1 kittens.